Ageless veterans of a thousand stories, awaiting a summons from a worthy dynasty.

 Q: What happens to my guardian while it's inactive beside my family tree?

 A: Nothing.
 It has no effect, and no other cards or embellishments can touch it.

 Q: When can I move my guardian around?

-A: Once your guardian is unlocked, you can move it (or leave it alone) at the start of each of your turns.
+A: Once your guardian is unlocked, you can move it onto any one of your heroes (or back off of your family tree) at the start of each of your turns.